Home > Bags > Clutches + Pouches > Rolled Clutch with Monogram

 The classic rolled clutch is a summertime favorite: lightweight, lovely, and just the right size.
 Often seen in woven straw, we created a version you can make yourself in fabric.
 Three flat panels cleverly wrap around and come together to produce the three dimensional roll.
 We originally used the Janome Horizon Quilt Maker Memory Craft 15000 for both construction and embroidery.
 It’s great to have one machine that can do both!
 Take a look at the new Janome Continental M17; it’s fabulous!

 A solid exterior and patterned lining is the perfect combination to set off the cool monogram on the front flap.
 Although that monogram is optional, it is a striking embellishment that personalizes the pouch.
 We used a built-in monogram option on the Janome Horizon Quilt Maker Memory Craft 15000 – monogramming is standard on many of the Janome top-of-the-line sewing/embroidery models.

 In order for the signature roll to take shape, you must start with crisp panels.
 Two layers of mid-weight fusible interfacing (stabilizing both the exterior and the lining) provide this.
-Once the side panels ovals are stitched into position, the flap comes down, completing the roll.
+Once the side panel ovals are stitched into position, the flap comes down, completing the roll.
 A magnetic snap holds it shut.

 We recommend a décor weight fabric for the exterior and a quilting weight cotton for the lining and binding.
-Our beautiful lining/binding print is Abundance in Meadow from Amy’s Butler’s farewell fabric collection, Natural Beauty for FreeSpirit Fabrics.
+Our beautiful lining/binding print is Abundance in Meadow, from Amy’s Butler’s farewell fabric collection, Natural Beauty for FreeSpirit Fabrics.